electron/electron/docs/development/build-instructions-gn.md

 ## Build Tools

-You may want to check [Electron Build Tools](https://github.com/electron/build-tools).

-It provides an easy way to build Electron with different configurations and different build targets.

-You can still follow the guidelines to build Electron from scratch.
+[Electron's Build Tools](https://github.com/electron/build-tools) automate much of the setup for compiling Electron from source with different configurations and build targets.
+If you wish to set up the environment manually, the instructions are listed below.

 ## GN prerequisites